Dealing with Non-Stationarity in MARL via Trust-Region Decomposition: The Stationarity of the Learning Procedure

+\begin{lemma} Assume the absolute value of joint reward is less than $1$.
+If any agent $i$ satisfies $\delta_i$-stationarity, then the total variation distance of its two consecutive reward function $r^t(\boldsymbol{o},a_i)$ and $r^{t+1}(\boldsymbol{o},a_i)$ is bounded by $\delta_i$, i.e., $ D_{\mathrm{TV}} \left( r^t(\boldsymbol{o},a_i),\;r^{t+1}(\boldsymbol{o},a_i) \right) \le 2\ln 2\cdot\delta^{1/2}_i. $ \end{lemma} Lemma~\ref{thm:propto} and Lemma~\ref{thm:propto-r} indicate that the $\delta$-stationarity is a reasonable mathematical description of the non-stationarity problem~\citep{hernandez2017survey,Papoudakis2019DealingWN,padakandla2021survey}, which can measure the non-stationarity of the learning procedure.
+Besides, we find that controlling the $\delta$-stationarity of the learning procedure can obtain tighter (dynamic) regret bound for each agent $i$, which indicates smaller distance to the set of coarse correlated equilibria (CCE) in finite games~\citep{hannan20164,hart2000simple,hsieh2021adaptive}.
+Based on the Lemma~\ref{thm:propto} and Lemma~\ref{thm:propto-r}, Theorem~\ref{thm:bound} states that the (dynamic) regret of each agent $i$ can be bounded by corresponding $\delta_i$ (the definitions of $D_{\max}$, $B_r$ and $B_p$ are shown in appendix):

-\end{theorem} Due to the proportional relationship between the transition probability distribution divergence of the agent and the divergence of the joint policy of the other agents, according to Definition \ref{def:station}, we can control the non-stationarity of the MAS by constraining the joint policy divergence of the other agents.
-The trust region-based RL algorithms usually constrain the policy divergence, while for each agent we can also impose a trust region constraint on the joint policy of the other agents.
-As a result, the non-stationarity of the entire MAS can be further controlled.
-However, computing the joint policy divergence of the other agents $D_{\mathrm{KL}}(\pi_{\psi_{-i}}(\boldsymbol{o}) \| \pi_{\psi_{-i}^{\prime}}(\boldsymbol{o}))$ in Theorem \ref{thm:propto} still has high computational complexity.
-For a MAS with $n$ agents, $n$ constraints on the joint policy divergence should be modeled simultaneously.
-Before proposing the algorithm, we still need to relax the constraints on the joint policy divergence, with the purpose to increase effectiveness and scalability.
-Base on the following theorem, the constraints on the joint policy divergence of the other agents can be limited by the the joint policy divergence of all agents, which could is independent of the agent number.
-Both detailed proofs of \autoref{thm:propto} and the following \autoref{thm:propto-joint} can be found in appendix. \begin{theorem} For a multi-agent system, the divergence of the all agents' joint policy is the upper bound of the average divergence of other agents' joint policy
+\begin{theorem} Consider the learning procedure of a MAS satisfies the $\delta$-stationarity and each agent satisfies the $\delta_i$-stationarity.
+Let $H$ be the horizon and $K$ be the number of episodes, so that total number of steps $T:=HK$.
+In addition, suppose that $T\geq B_r + 2D_{max}B_p>0$, then a $\tilde{O}(D_{\max}^{3/2}|\mathcal{O}|^{1/2}\delta_i^{1/4}T)$ dynamic regret bound is attained for each agent $i$. \end{theorem} However, computing the KL-divergence of the consecutive opponents' joint policies $(\pi^{t}_{-i}, \pi^{t+1}_{-i})$ still intractable.
+For a $n$-agents system, $n$ constraints on the joint policy divergence should be modeled simultaneously.
+Before proposing the algorithm, we still need to relax the constraints to increase efficiency.
+Based on the following theorem, the constraints on the opponents' joint policy divergence can be limited by the joint policy divergence of all agents, independent of the agent number. \begin{theorem} For a multi-agent system, the maximum KL-divergence of all agents' consecutive joint policies ($\pi, \pi^{\prime}$) is the upper bound of the average opponent switching cost $ (1/n)\cdot\textstyle{\sum}_{i=1}^n d^{i}_{\text {switch }}\left(\pi_{-i}, \pi_{-i}^{\prime}\right) \le \max_{\boldsymbol{o}} D_{\mathrm{KL}}\left(\pi(\cdot|\boldsymbol{o}) \| \pi^{\prime}(\cdot|\boldsymbol{o})\right). $ \end{theorem} With the above Theorem~\ref{thm:propto-joint}, it only needs to impose only one trust-region constraint on all agents‘ joint policy to control the non-stationarity of the entire learning procedure.
+This allows us to design a MARL algorithm with better effectiveness to approximate the defined $\delta$-stationarity.